SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

     # run this in leaderboard repo
     ops/leaderboard_runner requests/mini.yaml
     ```

-5. you can check `leaderboard/results/...<your_model_id>.../{RESULTS,DETAILS}.txt`
+5. check `leaderboard/results/...<your_model_id>.../{RESULTS,DETAILS}.txt`

-If you can pass above local validation, then congratulations, you have successfully made your ASR system reproducible, it's now safe to share and publish.

 ---

-## Step 2: Submit your model-image
+## Step 2: Submitting your model-image
+Just create a PR to this github repo if your model-image is based on cloud-API.

+Otherwise, for heavy-weight local ASR engine:

 2.1 Install aliyun object-storage-service client (one-time-only installation)
 ```
 # run this in leaderboard repo